wasdkhan/stringFun/README.md

 A string manipulator that currently:

+rev - prints REVersed text

+pal - returns whether or not text is a PALindrome

-rev - Reverses the text entered.
+vow - counts the number of VOWels in the text

-pl - Converts the text into Pig Latin with punctuation conserved.
+pl - converts the text into Pig Latin with punctuation conserved.

 More features to be tenatively added.